alixandru/bitbucket-sync/README.md

 As long as the POST service is still provided by Bitbucket, this script will continue to function properly (using POST service integration).

 ## Change log ##

+**v2.2.4**

+* If getting a file from BitBucket fails, the entire change-set is marked as failed so it can be retried later.
+* Script marked as obsolete in favour of BitBucket Pipelines.
+It is still fully functional, but feature requests will not be taken into account.

 **v2.2.3**